On a generalisation of Cameron's base size conjecture: Classical group preliminaries

-First assume that $c\geqs 2$.
-Then~\cite[3.1.3]{BG} implies that $x$ lifts to a unique element $\hat{x}$ of order $r$ in the corresponding matrix group.
-That is, $x = \hat{x}Z$, where $Z$ is the centre of this matrix group.
-We will now focus on the linear case, that is $G_0 = {\rm L}_n(q)$, to describe the structure of prime order classes, but one can get similar descriptions with minor modifications for the unitary, symplectic, and orthogonal groups.
+We will now focus on the linear case, that is $G_0 = {\rm L}_n(q)$, to describe the structure of prime order classes.
+We will provide information on representatives, as well as the structure of centralisers.
+One can get similar descriptions with minor modifications for the unitary, symplectic, and orthogonal groups.